 You might also like:

 - Albert Lee Appliance is the sponsor of Seafair Weekend Festival.
-They’re having an appliance sales event August 11-12 at all five locations on items for the kitchen, laundry, and entertainment.
+They have an appliance sales event every items at all five locations on items for the kitchen, laundry, and entertainment.

 - Costco has some nice prices on kitchen pacages, (contents vary, but may include refrigerator, range, exhaust hood, dishwasher, microwave), some with rebates and some available only in the first week.